Sepak takraw: Court

 Sepak Takraw is played on court a similar to badminton's double sized court.

 The court has an area of 13.4 × 6.1 m free from all obstacles up to the height of 8 m measured from the floor surface (sand and grass court not advisable).
 The width of the lines bounding the court should not be more than 4 cm measured and drawn inwards from the edge of the court measurements.
 All the boundary lines should be drawn at least 3.0 m away from all obstacles.
-The center line of 2 cm should be drawn equally dividing the right and left court.
+The centre line of 2 cm should be drawn equally dividing the right and left court.